 Your accounts are now linked.
 At this point, you can view your balances in each program.

-Now, you can select the transfer direction and the number of Avios you want to transfer between your accounts.
+Just below that box, you can transfer Avios between accounts.
+Select the transfer direction and the number of Avios you want to transfer between your accounts.
+Then click “Combine my Avios.”

-As part of the integration, Qatar modified its award pricing to harmonize with British Airways and eliminate arbitrage options.
+When Qatar originally joined the Avios program, Qatar modified its award pricing to harmonize with British Airways and eliminate arbitrage options.
 Essentially, if you are looking to book a specific flight on a British Airways-operated flight from London to Bangkok, you will pay the same amount of Avios whether you book it via the British Airways or Qatar Airways website.

-That being said, keep in mind that Qatar tends to have lower taxes and fees than the outrageous surcharges BA often levies on award flights.
-So, while the Avios price may be the same, there could be a substantial saving on taxes and fees by booking through Qatar Airways Privilege Club.
-Make sure to account for the ‘per segment' award booking fee with Privilege Club, though.
+Also, keep in mind that Qatar tends to have lower taxes and fees than the outrageous surcharges BA often levies on award flights.
+So, even when the Avios price may be the same, there could be a substantial saving on taxes and fees by booking through Qatar Airways Privilege Club.
+However, make sure to account for the ‘per segment' award booking fee with Privilege Club.

 Great Credit Card Transfer Options